transteph/DoFrenchStudentsCostTooMuch/README.md

 ![Plot](https://github.com/transteph/DoFrenchStudentsCostTooMuch/blob/master/mapStudents.png?raw=true "Number of students per region in France")

 ## A Little Walkthrough
 After two full days of Advanced R lessons by Joel Gombin [(@joelgombin)](https://github.com/joelgombin) we were thrown head-first into a Datathon -  1.5 days of aquiring, cleaning, analyzing (and a bit of hair-pulling) with 'open' data.
 Led by Timothée Gidoin [@Gidoin](https://github.com/Gidoin), it was a lot of trial and error.
-And error.
-And error.
+And error...and error.

-Joel taught us **a lot** even with such a short amount of time.
+First thing's first: loading all of the required libraries.